kstenerud/concise-encoding/ce-structure.md

 Terms and Conventions
 ---------------------

-The following bolded, capitalized terms have specific meanings in this specification:
+**The following bolded, capitalized terms have specific meanings in this specification**:

 | Term             | Meaning                                                                                                               |
 | ---------------- | --------------------------------------------------------------------------------------------------------------------- |